 6. Don't Be Afraid to Ask for Help

 If you want to get over being cheated on, don't be afraid to lean on those around you for support.
 Being cheated on by your partner can make you feel isolated and alone.
-However, you shouldn't be afraid to reach out to friends and family after this has happened and surround yourself with people who care about you and your well-being.
-Plus, you also shouldn't hesitate to meet with a trained professional who can help give you personalized strategies to deal with the reality of your new normal.
+However, it would be best if you weren't afraid to reach out to friends and family after this has happened and surround yourself with people who care about you and your well-being.
+Plus, it would help if you also didn't hesitate to meet with a trained professional who can help give you personalized strategies to deal with your new reality.
 You don't have to face this alone, and having more people in your corner who have your back is only going to make it easier for you to see the light at the end of the tunnel.